How does counselling work?

 People seek counselling for a variety of reasons; often when struggling with difficult emotions or behaviors, in times of life transition or loss, when relationships are not working well, and when dealing with overwhelming experiences.
 Counselling may address current challenges as well as long-standing issues.
-Because early life experiences are influential in the way we understand and relate to the world, counselling may involve exploring unresolved issues from the past if they have lead to difficulties in your present life.
+Because early life experiences are influential in the way we understand and relate to the world, counselling may involve exploring unresolved issues from the past if they have led to difficulties in your present life.
 Most of the emphasis in counselling is on the here and now.

-Counselling provides you the opportunity to talk openly and confidentially about your thoughts and feelings in a non-judgmental environment.
+Counselling provides you the opportunity to talk openly and confidentially about your thoughts and feelings in a non-judgmental setting.
 Sessions are typically 60 minutes in duration ranging in frequency depending on your needs and situation.
-Assessments, interventions, and homework are employed as needed and agreed on.
+Assessments, interventions, and homework are used as needed and agreed on.

 I believe you are the expert on your life.
-Therefore I will not tell you what to do.
+Therefore, I will not tell you what to do.
 At times I will teach you skills and give you information and resources to help you in your decision making.
 I will support you and compassionately help you throughout the process of counselling.
-My goal is to help you to face the challenges of life in the future without my intervention.
+My goal is to help you to face the challenge you came to counselling with, in the future without my intervention.
 However, many of my clients return for further sessions as needed to care for their mental health on an ongoing basis.
 Many clients also enjoy regular sessions for their personal growth.

 What happens in the first session?

 In the first session I will gather some basic information about you and answer any questions or concerns you have about counselling.
 We will go over the issues that you bring in to counselling and will begin to set goals for how you would like to see your life as a result of our work together.
 I may also suggest other resources for you in addition to counselling.
 At times the first session is about crisis management.

-Is counselling confidential?
+Is counselling always confidential?

 I keep what you share with me confidential.
 However, by law there are a few exceptions to confidentiality.
 I must disclose information to the appropriate authorities in case of

-- abuse or neglect of a child or dependent adult - you or someone else being in danger of immediate physical harm
+- You or someone else being in danger of immediate physical harm

 What can I expect from my counsellor?